See the full list of juice bar equipment you need to start a juice bar business (updated for 2024)

 - Food preparation Tables

 - Product displays

 Below is a complete list of all the equipment, products, and services you will need to open a juice bar, which is based on my experience operating a juice bar over many years.

 There are typically two types of commercial juicer machines that juice bars use.
-A cold-pressed and centrifugal juicer, and both have t
+A cold-pressed and centrifugal juicer and both have their own strengths and weaknesses.

 Centrifugal juicers use fast-spinning blades to extract the juice from the pulp of the fruit and are much quicker at juicing in comparison to cold-pressed juicers.